SummaryRead the full fact sheet

 When you go to hospital, it is important to tell your doctor or nurse about all the medication you take, including prescription and non-prescription (over-the-counter) medication, supplements (vitamins) and natural medicines (for example, herbs).
 Staff need to know what medication you take, because it can affect your health and care in hospital.

 People take regular medication for many reasons.
-Often, as a person gets older, they may take multiple medications on a daily basis and many admissions to hospital can be related to medication.
-As a normal part of medication management, you should be talking to your doctor to make sure that each medication you take does not interact with any others you are taking.
+Often, as a person gets older, they may take multiple medications on a daily basis.
+Many admissions to hospital can be related to medication.
+As a normal part of medication management, talk to your doctor to make sure that each medication you take does not interact with any others you are taking.
 During a stay in hospital, this is just as important.

 Taking medication in hospital

 In hospital, it’s important to let the staff know when you take your medication.
 This is so the hospital staff can keep track of what and how much medication you take.

 Your medication can come from numerous sources, such as:

 - self-prescribed, over-the-counter

 If you take regular medication at home, bring your medication to hospital, or have a family member or carer bring it from home.
 Give it all to your nurse or doctor to keep safe while you are in hospital.